cutff/Ebay-View-Bot-Windows/README.md

 ## Paid Version?
 I am selling a paid version of this bot with Lifetime Support and free Ebay advice.
 I have a ton of experience f*cking with ebay and I'm able to help anyone grow their store :)

+## Mac/Linux?
+I have completely recoded this project in Python for OS Wide Support.
+If you would like a download just message me and I will get back to you!

+- Discord: Timothyy#6466